macfisherman/cap-zero/README.md

 _Tool used to create the raspberrypi.org Raspbian images_

-cap-zero use the pi-gen system to create a WiFi hacking system that boots into AP mode with an SSID of cap-zero.
+cap-zero uses the pi-gen system to create a WiFi hacking system that boots into AP mode with an SSID of cap-zero.
 It is meant for the Raspberry Pi Zero W.
 The following config file can be used as a starting point:

 ```